Oven: History

 During the Middle Ages, instead of earth and ceramic ovens, Europeans used fireplaces in conjunction with large cauldrons.
 These were similar to the Dutch oven.
-Following the Middle-Ages, ovens underwent many changes over time from wood, iron, coal, gas, and even electric.
+After the Middle Ages, ovens underwent many changes over time from wood, iron, coal, gas, and even electric.
 Each design had its own motivation and purpose.
 The wood-burning stoves saw improvement through the addition of fire chambers that allowed better containment and release of smoke.
 Another recognizable oven would be the cast-iron stove.
-These were first used around the early 1700s when they themselves underwent several variations including the Stewart Oberlin iron stove that was smaller and had its own chimney.
+These were first used around the early 1700s, when they themselves underwent several variations including the Stewart Oberlin iron stove that was smaller and had its own chimney.

 In the early part of the 19th century, the coal oven was developed.
 It was cylindrical in shape and made of heavy cast iron.
 The gas oven saw its first use as early as the beginning of the 19th century as well.
 Gas stoves became very common household ovens once gas lines were available to most houses and neighborhoods.
 James Sharp patented one of the first gas stoves in 1826.
-Other various improvements to the gas stove included the AGA cooker invented in 1922 by Gustaf Dalén.
-The first electric ovens were invented in the very late 19th century, however, like many electrical inventions destined for commercial use, mass ownership of electrical ovens could not be a reality until better and more efficient use of electricity was available.
+Other improvements to the gas stove included the AGA cooker, invented in 1922 by Gustaf Dalén.
+The first electric ovens were invented in the very late 19th century; however, like many electrical inventions destined for commercial use, mass ownership of electrical ovens could not be a reality until a better and more efficient use of electricity was available.

-More recently, ovens have become slightly more high-tech in terms of cooking strategy.
-The microwave as a cooking tool was discovered by Percy Spencer in 1946, and with the help from engineers, the microwave oven was patented.
-The microwave oven uses microwave radiation to excite the water molecules in food causing friction, thus producing heat.
+Over time, new cooking methods have been developed.
+The microwave as a cooking tool was discovered by Percy Spencer in 1946, and with help from engineers, the microwave oven was patented.
+The microwave oven uses microwave radiation to excite water molecules in food, causing friction and thus producing heat.